Curriculum Vitae

 — Years of experience at the “C-Level” including chief financial, chief operations, and chief executive, level.

-— In a second career, Joe Russo has amassed 3000+ hours as a marriage and family therapist in the USA but principally through his work in Australia.
+— In a second career, Joe Russo has amassed 5000+ hours as a marriage and family therapist and life coach in the USA but principally through his work in Australia.

 — Served as Executive Membership Director for the Counseling Association of South Australia (a professional self-governing board).